‘After the Fight‘ was originally posted on our member’s site, this version has been revised and updated 22/3/2021.

-You ask yourself or anyone who will listen and,
+You ask yourself or anyone who will listen.

 “How do I get them to come home?”

-You reach for the phone or walk to the next room to talk to them.
-Trying to convince them NOT to ignore you and how wrong they are NOT to care about how hurt you feel.
+You reach for the phone or walk to the next room; ready to try and convince them how wrong they are NOT to care about how hurt you feel.

-And just to prove that hurt, and how much you truly deserve sympathy, although your heart wants to make up . . . instead your head tries to convince them just how awful and wrong they have been.
+Although your heart wants to make up . . . just to prove that hurt—and how much you deserve sympathy—your head tries to convince them just how awful and wrong they have been.

-You know this isn’t likely to work and that it will probably cause them to hang up on you, but because you feel so bad, you don’t censure yourself and let your head rule.
+You know this isn’t likely to work and will probably cause them to hang up, but because you feel so bad, you don’t censure yourself and you let your head rule.

 When your convincing talk and blame don’t work, you may start crying or threaten to hurt yourself or even get angry and start yelling again.